Internet-Draft SCITT Architecture December 2024

 [IANA.cwt]

-IANA, "CBOR Web Token (CWT) Claims", <http://www.iana.org/assignments/cwt>.
+IANA, "CBOR Web Token (CWT) Claims", <https://www.iana.org/assignments/cwt>.

 [IANA.named-information]

-IANA, "Named Information", <http://www.iana.org/assignments/named-information>.
+IANA, "Named Information", <https://www.iana.org/assignments/named-information>.

 [RFC2119]